Oyinoye/Covid-19-Analytics-Dashboard--Demographics-Correlation/README.md

+# Dashboard (Work-in-Progress)

+This project is done in fulflment of a data analytics task to determine correlation between infection rates and certain factors in some key cities.

+For this to be done, additional data must also be included which is why a form page has been included.

+The insights page gives insights unique to the task based on dummy data populated to show as a prototype for the specific use case.

+I am still working on this project and more updates will seen in the near future.

+This dashboard is inspired by the dashboard built by Greg Rafferty whose documentation is shown below (for the home page):

 # COVID-19
 A web dashboard deployed on Heroku at [https://covid-19-raffg.herokuapp.com/](https://covid-19-raffg.herokuapp.com/).
 Built in Python and [Dash](https://dash.plot.ly/), with charts made in [Plotly](https://plot.ly/).
 The data is provided by [Johns Hopkins Center for Systems Science and Engineering](https://github.com/CSSEGISandData/COVID-19) and automatically updates to the dashboard nightly.